 The Department for Work and Pensions (and London intermediate body Greater London Authority) is the Managing Authority for the England European Social Fund programme.
 Established by the European Union, European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regenerations.

-The specific breakdown of funding for the Black Country Impact project is made up of up to £17 million Youth Employment Initiative funding, £17 million European Social Fund and £17 million of match funding from the five Black Country partners (which also includes £8 million of match funds from the Big Lottery Fund).
-This brings the total value of Black Country Impact project to £51 million, with a completion date for activity of 31 July 2018.
+The specific breakdown of funding for the Black Country Impact project is made up of up to £21.8 million Youth Employment Initiative funding, £21.8 million European Social Fund and £21.8 million of match funding from the five Black Country partners (which also includes £8 million of match funds from the National Lottery Community Fund).

-Since June 2004 the Big Lottery Fund has awarded over £8 billion to projects that change the lives of millions of people.
+Since June 2004 the National Lottery Community Fund has awarded over £8 billion to projects that change the lives of millions of people.
 Every year the Big Lottery Fund funds 13,000 small local projects tackling big social problems like poor mental health and homelessness.
 Since the National Lottery began in 1994, £34 billion has been raised and more than 450,000 grants awarded.